72hrs in Mallorca

 To get a taste for a more authentic, bohemian feel that the island is best known for, we recommend venturing out to towns outside like Valldemossa, Deía, Sóller and our favourite resort area of the island for beaches, Alcúdia.

 This is a picturesque post on our ideal itinerary for your 72 hours in Palma de Mallorca.
-Click on hashtag #TandLBalearic for our Instagram feeds in the city.
+Click on hashtag #TandLMallorca for our Instagram feeds on the island.